 We enter the UKMT Team Challenges for teams of four sixth formers, of which not more than two are in the Upper Sixth.
 The competitions are designed to encourage teamwork and cooperation, and can include a requirement for the team to do some preparatory study on a selected field outside the normal curriculum.

 The British Mathematical Olympiad is popular with our students.
-In 2016, two Perse students represented the UK in the Balkan Mathematical Olympiad, and were selected for the UK squad for the International Mathematical Olympiad.
-Our students have considerable success in the Senior Maths Team competitions; in 2015 one team reached the national final while another won the poster competition.
+Perse students have qualified for BMO1 and BMO2 – just 100 pupils nationally are invited to take part in the latter – and earned distinctions.
+Perse students have also represented the UK in the Balkan Mathematical Olympiad, the International Mathematics Olympiad and the Romanian Master of Mathematics competition.
+Our students have considerable success in the Senior Maths Team Challenge, regularly reaching the national final, where some teams have gone on to win the poster competition.

 We encourage wide reading around the subject; we provide our suggestions of good texts and encourage students to explore the University of Cambridge reading list.

-More than 30 sixth form mathematicians help local primary school children learn maths as part of their fortnightly timetabled enrichment, either providing gifted children with extra stretch or supporting those who are finding maths more challenging.
+More than 60 Sixth Form mathematicians help children in 16 local primary schools learn maths as part of their fortnightly timetabled enrichment, either providing gifted children with extra stretch or supporting those who are finding maths more challenging.
 Students often find that having to explain maths concepts to others, often in many different ways, helps reinforce their own knowledge.

 - Beyond the classroom

-We have regular maths surgeries in which all students can drop in for extra support, or to explore a concept in greater depth.
+We have regular maths surgeries in which all students can drop in for extra support.
 Sixth form students often act as mentors to younger students during these surgeries.
-Sixth formers can become departmental prefects, many of whom assist in these surgeries.
+Sixth formers can become maths ambassadors, many of whom assist in these surgeries or work as Teaching Assistants with younger classes.
+The Maths Olympiad Club meets weekly and is an opportunity for keen mathematicians from all year groups to get together and work on challenging problems.
+We discuss common strategies and tackle questions from UKMT Maths Challenges and Olympiads.

 Our ’42’ society programme of lunchtime lectures includes topics of interest to mathematicians.
-In 2016 we will welcome Professor Mike Cates, Lucasian Professor of Mathematics at the University of Cambridge (a position held by Sir Isaac Newton and Professor Stephen Hawking), who will be talking on the topic of ‘Bulletproof Custard: Fluids that stop flowing when you push them too hard.’
+We have welcomed Professor Mike Cates, Lucasian Professor of Mathematics at the University of Cambridge (a position held by Sir Isaac Newton and Professor Stephen Hawking), who presented the topic of ‘Bulletproof Custard: Fluids that stop flowing when you push them too hard.’

 - Maths at university